apptainer/singularity-userdocs/singularity_and_docker.rst

     ``pull`` actually builds a SIF file that corresponds to the image you retrieved from the Docker Hub.
 Updates to the image on the Docker Hub will *not* be reflected in your *local* copy.

-.. the line below should probaby be added to a larger discussion in which the
+..
+TODO the line below should probaby be added to a larger discussion in which the
 .. entire URI is explained.
 I think the existing explanation is pretty good,
 .. but probably needs style edits.